 We monitor the UK and Scottish Governments policy on this key issue.
 We will take action to mitigate impacts on tenants and our business.
 We are already experiencing complexities of Universal Credit and the direct payments to tenants.
-At the 31st March 2019, we had 483 tenants in receipt of Universal Credit and Full Service was rolled out in our area on 31st October 2018.
+At 31st March 2019, we had 483 tenants in receipt of Universal Credit and this had increased to 1,029 by December 2019.
 The Board agreed in 2018 to restructure our Housing Services Team to have Housing Officers specifically dealing with arrears.
-We had anticipated that our arrears would increase through the introduction of Universal Credit and although our total arrears have increased from 5.8% to 6%, our current tenant arrears have reduced from 4.4% to 4.1% in spite of Universal Credit.
+We had anticipated that our arrears would increase through the introduction of Universal Credit and although our total arrears have increased our current tenant arrears have reduced in spite of Universal Credit.
 This is due to intense management of the Universal Credit cases and we will continue to monitor current cases closely and will take all necessary steps to keep any arrears increases to a minimum and to maximise income for our tenants as they migrate onto Universal Credit.